PlaidCloud/website/content/en/docs/tasks/administer-cluster/use-cascading-deletion.md

     }
     ```
 {{% /tab %}}
-{{% tab name="Versions prior to Kubernetes 1.20.x" %}}
+{{% tab name="Versions prior to PlaidCloud 1.20.x" %}}
-Kubernetes uses background cascading deletion by default, and does so
+PlaidCloud uses background cascading deletion by default, and does so
 even if you run the following commands without the `--cascade` flag or the
 `propagationPolicy: Background` argument.

-For details, read the [documentation for your Kubernetes version](/docs/home/supported-doc-versions/).
+For details, read the [documentation for your PlaidCloud version](/docs/home/supported-doc-versions/).

 **Using kubectl**